-The NPPL is a minimum of 32 hours flying training.
+The NPPL is a UK licence and the course requirement is a minimum of 32 hours flying training.
+It will soon be phased out.
+It is a stepping stone to the new EASA LAPL at RTFs.
 You will need to reach the same standards for general handling and navigation as for the JAR-PPL but will not need the training in the use of radio navigation aids.

-There are 7 multi-choice exams and a Radio Telephony practical exam to pass, the same ones as the JAR-PPL.
+There are 7 multi-choice exams and a Radio Telephony practical exam to pass, the same ones as the EASA PPL.

 When all the flying training has been completed and all the exams passed there is a Navigation Flight Test and a Skills Test (General handling) to pass.

 With a NPPL you will be able to pilot single engine piston aeroplanes, up to 2000 kilograms (just under 2 tons), carrying a maximum of 4 people (including the pilot) in UK airspace only, in reasonable weather conditions.